AntixK/blog/_posts/2018-12-23-segue-SGD-NDG.md

  \end{align}
  $$

 Now, it is clear that there is nothing special about the mirror descent in the mean parameter space.
 We could have as well said that it is a mirror descent in the natural parameter space.
-However, the connection is important as provides a much simpler way to perform natural gradeint descent in the mean parameter space.
+However, the connection is important as provides a much simpler way to perform natural gradient descent in the mean parameter space.

 Recall the connection between the natural gradients and the Fisher information discussed in a [previous blog post](https://antixk.github.io/blog/nat-grad-exp-fam/).